allensoberano/SwiftDevSearch/README.md

 If you would like to build and run the app, contact me and I will send you the secrets file if necessary.

 # UI:
-Collection Views, Compositional Layout, and TableViews To save time I just made the main view buttons random colors that change whenever the project is run.
+Collection Views, Compositional Layout, and TableViews.
+To save time I just made the main view buttons random colors that change whenever the project is run.

 # APIs